Alimony

 Don’t Wait to Consult with an Experienced Florida Divorce Attorney

 The focused Florida divorce attorneys at Costa & Associates take great pride in helping clients like you favorably resolve their alimony concerns, and we’re here for you, too.
-To schedule a free consultation, please don’t hesitate to contact or call us at 305-827-0100 today.
+To schedule a consultation, please don’t hesitate to contact or call us at 305-827-0100 today.

 TAKE ADVANTAGE OF OUR